List of Stone Age art: Epigravettian, Magdalenian

 Swimming Reindeer, a 13,000-year-old mammoth-tusk sculpture now residing in the British Museum, depicts a female on the right and a male on the left.

 Australasia

 In this Gwion Gwion rock painting from Australia the artist portrays tasseled costumed figures in various poses or actions.

-Australia and parts of Southeast Asia remained in the Paleolithic stage until European contact.

 The oldest firmly dated rock-art painting in Australia is a charcoal drawing on a rock fragment found during the excavation of the Nawarla Gabarnmang rock shelter in south western Arnhem Land in the Northern Territory.
 Dated at 28,000 years, it is one of the oldest known pieces of rock art on Earth with a confirmed date.